-- Also, not that there’s anything to suggest this is going to happen, but if Wix were to close up shop someday, you’d be SOL.
-With Bluehost on the other hand, you can take your WordPress installation files to any other popular host out there and carry on as usual.
+- Not that there’s anything to suggest this is going to happen, but if Wix were to close up shop someday, you’d be SOL.
+With Bluehost on the other hand, you can migrate your WordPress website to any other popular host out there and carry on as usual.
 There are tons of web hosts that you can switch to from Bluehost if you ever need to, whereas with Wix you’re locked on to their platform and if you want to change, you’ll more or less have to start over from scratch.

 - As far as pricing is concerned, you get a lot more for your money with Bluehost.

-- In this case, the point goes to Bluehost because it’s just a more wide-open platform.
-You can do a lot more with it, and you have a lot more control, and your website is a lot more futureproof.
-Also, Bluehost works very closely with WordPress and even has full-time employees working on WordPress itself, showing a strong dedication and commitment to this platform.
+- Bluehost works very closely with WordPress and even has full-time employees actively developing on WordPress itself, showing a strong dedication and commitment to this platform.

 Bluehost vs. Wix: Our Pick